britive/python-sdk/CONTRIBUTING.md

 Or you can simply run `pytest -v` to test everything all at once.
 The above commands however allow you to halt testing to fix issues that might arise.

-## Secrets Manager Testing

-Since the admin API actions for Secrets Manager are not yet built into this Python API Wrapper then some manual setup has to occur in the tenant used for testing.
-Specifically these tests will need at least 1 secret available to the calling user/service identity and one of those secrets has to be named "/Test".

-This will change once the admin API actions are built into this package as we can then programmatically create the vault and secrets before testing the `britive.my_secrets` functionality.